Harry and the Potters: Lyrical themes and style

 Harry and the Potters often use Roland Juno-D synthesizers (as pictured) in their music.

 Harry and the Potters couple their rough-edged music with themed lyrics, which define the band as much as the costumes.
-The straight-forward but quirky presentation of adolescent concerns and direness in the simplest of worries gives an easily likable quality to fans.
+The straight-forward presentation of adolescent concerns and direness in the simplest of worries is enjoyed by fans.
 They poke fun at awkward situations from the books.
-For example, in the song "The Human Hosepipe", they sing, "Maybe you shouldn't have brought up Cedric Diggory/ Because I'd rather not talk about your dead ex-boyfriends over coffee."
-Two other examples of the bands distinctive take on teenage angst are seen in the song "Save Ginny Weasley" where they sing, "Are you petrified of being petrified?" and the song "The Godfather." where the gothic or mock-morbid line "Why do I always think that I am going to die?" is sung to an up-beat tune.
+For example, in the song "The Human Hosepipe", they sing, "Maybe you shouldn't have brought up Cedric Diggory/Because I'd rather not talk about your dead ex-boyfriends over coffee."
+Two other examples of the bands take on teenage angst are seen in the song "Save Ginny Weasley" where they sing, "Are you petrified of being petrified?" and the song "The Godfather." where the gothic or mock-morbid line "Why do I always think that I am going to die?" is sung to an up-beat tune.

 For the Harry Potter fandom, Harry and the Potters refer to words and phrases in the books, including Hogwarts, Harry's Firebolt, Felix Felicis, the Flying Car, wizard chess, platform nine and three-quarters, The Burrow, the three-headed dog Fluffy, Mrs. Norris, the basilisk, The Marauder's Map, various spells and incantations, and the Invisibility Cloak.

-Harry and the Potters with its strong persona or theme is as much a performance art project as it is a rock band.
-Musically, they sound much like other indie rock music with the exception that the band adheres to a novel conceit: the Harry Potter books will inspire the lyrics.
+Harry and the Potters is both performance art project and a rock band.
+Musically, they are similar to other indie rock music with the exception that the Harry Potter books inspire the lyrics.
 As Joe said in a 2005 interview, "We try to take the themes from the books and amplify them."
 Their musical sound is described as "simple, catchy rock – think The White Stripes crossed with Raffi – where everyone sings along which is easy because in songs like 'Voldemort Can't Stop the Rock' the title is pretty much the only line."
-Another reviewer’s ear hears "a touch of the Ramones in their ultra simple lyrics."
+Another reviewer cites "a touch of the Ramones in their ultra simple lyrics."